Mahjar: South America

 Shafiq al-Ma'luf "led the major grouping of South American Mahjar poets".
+Other poets include Fawzi Maalouf, al-Qarawi and Farhat.
+In contrast with the North Mahjari, southern authors much more were related with a national theme and nostalgia for homeland.

 Principles

 Mikhail Naimy's book of literary criticism Al-Ghirbal (published in 1923) contains the main principles of the Mahjar movement.